TobiasGuy/Tic-Tac-Toe/README.md

 Thinking about separating more things into different functions.
 Choose gamemode, choose position?
 Looks pretty ugly with so many nested while True's
 Added board as argument to check_board
 Added print(filled_line) to the top of the display_board function.
 Completes the board

+#### 4 Fixing plan and backlogging
+Self note: Should keep track of how the plan evolves better.
+Sometimes I do a commit then I'm like: now what do I do?
+Maybe sign off on some sections as complete, continue updating plan.md?
+Making this commit about fixing the plan now
+Another self note: I wish I could colour code these sections in the plan.
+Maybe could make a VSCode extension for this.
+Or use a different program for taking notes?
+But it's nice to have this stuff open in VSCode along with my program.
+Decided to make my headers in ALL CAPS for now
+Separated into sections as follows: # TODO, # TEST PHASE, # COMPLETED + TESTED.
+Sections are pretty self explanatory.
+Putting everything in the test phase section until I'm in the finishing touches on the program, this is like a "final check" (code is made, but not signed off on yet)
+Fixed plan